bkerley/bryceblog/_drafts/canon-pz-e1.md

 # Home Cinematography

 I've tried a few home strategies for dolly zooms.

+GIRAFFES ATTEMPT
-Walking forwards or backwards in flip-flops is hard to do smoothly.
+Walking forwards or backwards
+in flip-flops is hard to do smoothly.

+TRIPOD ATTEMPT
 Pivoting my fanciest tripod around while racking the arm in and out is also hard to do smoothly.

-I've toyed with the thought of using one of those shitty little rental scooters, but that seems like a good way to break expensive things like lenses or bones.
-An automatic car that creeps at a fixed speed might be ideal, but then it's a group film project, and [I've not done one of those since high school.][festiva-commercial]
+I've toyed with the
+thought of using one of those shitty little rental scooters, but that seems like a good way to break expensive things like lenses or bones.
+A car that creeps at a fixed speed might be ideal, but then it's a group film project, and [I've not done one of those since high school.][festiva-commercial]

 [festiva-commercial]: https://www.youtube.com/watch?v=mrfrW_bcCDo

+Beyond the dolly zoom, you can use it like a normal camcorder, but honestly, snap zooms are cool, and the place the PZ-E1 attaches to makes it hard for me to do those.

 Aside from not having a smooth way to control the camera's position in space, I don't have a particularly comfortable camera to hold.
 Big VHS